philipperemy/stanford-openie-python/README.md

 AssertionError: ERROR: Call to stanford_ie exited with a non-zero code status
 ```

 The error is related to the interaction with Java.
 To troubleshoot it, I would advise to run the python script with the `--verbose` argument.

-Then, in the logs, look for the line `executing command = <whatever command>` and copy paste this `<whatever command>` in your terminal to see the error.
+Search for line `executing command = <whatever command>` in the logs and copy paste this `<whatever command>` in your terminal to see the error.

 ### Large Corpus